 According to Luke 3:23, Jesus was “about 30 years old” when he began his ministry.
 If Jesus was born in 5 B.C. (as argued above) and began his ministry, as is indicated by all four Gospels, shortly after that of John the Baptist (that is, in the latter part of the year A.D.
 29), this would mean that Jesus was about 33 years old when he began his public ministry (see H. W. Hoehner, Chronological Aspects of the Life of Christ [Grand Rapids: Zondervan, 1977], 31–37 and B. Messner, “’In the Fifteenth Year’ Reconsidered: A Study of Luke 3:1,” Stone-Campbell Journal 1 : 201–11).

 This adds up to a length of about 3 ½ years for Jesus’ ministry.
 If he began his ministry in late A.D.
 29, this brings us to A.D.
 33 for the crucifixion.
 It so happens that because of astronomical calculations A.D.
 30 and 33 are the only possible dates for Jesus’ crucifixion as far as the date of Passover in these two years is concerned (for the dating of the four Passovers in question see esp.
 C. J. Humphreys and W. G. Waddington, “The Jewish Calendar, a Lunar Eclipse, and the Date of Christ’s Crucifixion,” Tyndale Bulletin 43 : 331–51, esp.
 335).

 Finally, John 2:20 says that the temple was completed 46 years ago.
 According to Josephus, the renovation of the temple building proper started in 20/19 B.C.
 (Antiquities 15.11.1 §380), with completion 18 months later in 18/17 B.C.
 (Antiquities 15.11.6 §421).
 Again, counting from 18/17 B.C., adding 46 years brings us to A.D.
 29 (there was no year zero)—a great way to check our math above!

-See the previous post on Johannine chronology here.
-See also H. W. Hoehner, “Chronology,” in Dictionary of Jesus and the Gospels (ed.
-J. B. Green, S. McKnight, and I. H. Marshall; Downers Grove, IL: InterVarsity, 1992), 118–22.
-Also, https://www.biblicalfoundations.org/culture/was-jesus-born-on-december-25-with-c-l-quarles.
+See the previous post on Johannine chronology.
+See also Harold W. Hoehner, “Chronology,” in the first edition of the Dictionary of Jesus and the Gospels (ed.
+Joel B. Green, Scot McKnight, and I. Howard Marshall; Downers Grove, IL: InterVarsity, 1992), 118–22.
+Also, on the question of whether Jesus was born on December 25, see the blog post here.